 Your Online Resource for Art Education Programs

+As a future art teacher you must be prepared to mix your knowledge of art history, methods, and materials with your specific students’ energy, interests, and age level.
 There are a variety of different degrees available for those who want to become art teachers.
 The most typical degree is in art education.
 An art education degree is a great way for an art enthusiast to pursue a career by teaching students about art.

 What is an Art Education Degree?

 An art education degree will teach you how to show different grade levels correct art methods and techniques.
 They’ll also provide students the opportunity to explore their creative selves.
 Art educators create safe and supportive environments for students to understand and learn about art.
 Art classes have been shown to improve problem solving and critical thinking skills in students.
 Additionally, art classes are often a safe haven for students who may struggle in other courses.
 A great art teacher can help students gain confidence and take pride in their creations.
 If you become an art teacher you can make a deep impact on students beyond the classroom.

 As with many areas of study, art education degrees come in a variety of forms.
 You should get a degree that fits with your art education career goals.
 Some degree options require previous art education, while others start immediately after high school.
 The following are a few degree options that you can choose from:

 - Associate’s Degree: These are typically two-year programs that prepare students to transfer into four-year schools to earn their Bachelor of Arts degree in art education.
 This is a good plan if you want to explore art classes without committing to the major.
 An associate’s degree allows you to get your general education courses finished, and you’ll be able to take general art courses such as painting or drawing.
 These credits will transfer over when you’re ready to get your four-year art education degree.